mdbootstrap/TW-Elements/README.md

 When set to true, you can scroll the container by selecting text and move the cursor.
 **Default: false**

+### theme
+A string.
+It's a class name added to the container element.
+The class name is prepended with `ps-theme-`.
+So default theme class name is `ps-theme-default`.
+In order to create custom themes with scss use `.ps-container($theme)` mixin, where `$theme` is a scss map.
+Look at `themes.scss` as a reference for how to create custom themes.
+**Default: default**

 ## Events

 perfect-scrollbar dispatches custom events.